Hormone Replacement: Estrogen & Progesterone Frequently Asked Questions

 What are hormones and why do I need them ?

 Hormones are an essential part of the metabolic process of living.
 Hormones are important for the cells, organs, and metabolism.
 Our hormones decline through aging, menopause, disease or trauma.
-When this happens, we begin an accelerated again process.
+When this happens, we begin an accelerated aging process.
 Loss of hormones is one of the major reasons for our deterioration as we get older, both physically and mentally.
-Hormones are beneficial at any age, but the best longterm protective benefits are achieved if hormones are replaced when you begin to lose them, usually in our 40’s.
+Hormones are beneficial at any age, but the best long term protective benefits are achieved if hormones are replaced when you begin to lose them, usually in our 40’s.